-\end{alg}
+\eit \end{alg}

-The same kind of conclusions like in Proposotion~\ref{prop:Alg4.1} hold for Algorithm~\ref{alg:maxF(y):Y}.
-The method in \cite{HenLas05} can be applied to extract maximizers in the Step~3.
-We can show that it must also terminate within finitely many iterations, under some generic conditions.
+The same kind of conclusions like in Proposition~\ref{prop:Alg4.1} hold for Algorithm~\ref{alg:maxF(y):Y}.
+The method in \cite{HenLas05} can be applied to extract maximizers in Step~3.
+We can show that it must also terminate within finitely many iterations, under some genericity conditions.

-\begin{cond} The polynomial tuple $h$ is nonsinguar and the point $x^*$ satisfies one (not necessarily all) of the following: \bit
+\begin{cond} The polynomial tuple $h$ is nonsingular and the point $x^*$ satisfies one (not necessarily all) of the following: \bit